meta-llama/llama-recipes/recipes/quickstart/inference/local_inference/README.md

 ```

 ## Inference on large models like Meta Llama 405B
+The FP8 quantized veriants of Meta Llama (i.e. meta-llama/Meta-Llama-3.1-405B-FP8 and meta-llama/Meta-Llama-3.1-405B-Instruct-FP8) can be executed on a single node with 8x80GB H100 using the scripts located in this folder.
-To run the Meta Llama 405B variant without quantization we need to use a multi-node setup for inference.
+To run the unquantized Meta Llama 405B variants (i.e. meta-llama/Meta-Llama-3.1-405B and meta-llama/Meta-Llama-3.1-405B-Instruct) we need to use a multi-node setup for inference.
 The llama-recipes inference script currently does not allow multi-node inference.
 To run this model you can use vLLM with pipeline and tensor parallelism as showed in [this example](../../../3p_integrations/vllm/README.md).